CAPTCHA

 The term was coined in 2003 by Luis von Ahn, Manuel Blum, Nicholas J. Hopper, and John Langford.
-The most common type of CAPTCHA (displayed as Version 1.0) was first invented in 1997 by two groups working in parallel.
-This form of CAPTCHA requires entering a sequence of letters or numbers in a distorted image.
-Because the test is administered by a computer, in contrast to the standard Turing test that is administered by a human, a CAPTCHA is sometimes described as a reverse Turing test.
-Many websites use it to prevent bot spamming and raiding, it works well, and it is widely used.
-Most websites use hCaptcha or reCAPTCHA.
+It is an acronym for "Completely Automated Public Turing test to tell Computers and Humans Apart."
+A historically common type of CAPTCHA (displayed as reCAPTCHA v1) was first invented in 1997 by two groups working in parallel.
+This form of CAPTCHA requires entering a sequence of letters or numbers from a distorted image.
+Because the test is administered by a computer, in contrast to the standard Turing test that is administered by a human, CAPTCHAs are sometimes described as reverse Turing tests.

+Two widely used CAPTCHA services are Google's reCAPTCHA and the independent hCaptcha.
 It takes the average person approximately 10 seconds to solve a typical CAPTCHA.
+With the rising application of AI making it feasible to defeat the tests and the appearance of scams disguised as CAPTCHAs, their use risks being outmoded.

+Purpose

+The purpose of CAPTCHAs is to prevent spam on websites, such as promotion spam, registration spam, and data scraping.
+Many websites use CAPTCHA effectively to prevent bot raiding.
+CAPTCHAs are designed so that humans can complete them, while most robots cannot.
+Newer CAPTCHAs look at the user's behaviour on the internet, to prove that they are a human.
+A normal CAPTCHA test only appears if the user acts like a bot, such as when they request webpages, or click links too fast.